 Ammon Shea recently spent a year of his life reading the OED from start to finish.
 Over the next few months he will be posting weekly blogs about the insights, gems, and thoughts on language that came from this experience.
-His book, Reading the OED, will be published by Perigee in July.
+His book, Reading the OED, is out now.

 All dictionaries have mistakes.
 Ghost words creep in, there are occasional misspellings, or perhaps the printer was hung over one day and misplaced some punctuation.
 In addition to these normal forms of human error there are others that are created by language, as it continues its inexorable change, rendering definitions and spellings obsolete.
 Furthermore, as the science of lexicography itself advances, certain things, such as etymologies, that made sense a hundred years ago, begin to look suspect in a modern light.

 The OED is certainly not exempt from this immutable aspect of lexicography – it does have errors, although I like to think that it has less than its fair share.
 As the entire thing is now being edited I’ve seen those few errors that I noted disappearing from its text.
 I don’t begrudge the editors their desire to improve the dictionary, and I’m happy to see the errors removed.
 But there is another type of entry that is also being edited out, and although it makes sense to continue with these removals, I’m saddened to see them go.
 I am referring to the Absurd Entries.

 Absurd Entries is the name that I gave to a certain class of definition that I would come across every so often when reading the OED.
 They are rarer than the mistakes, and considerably more fun to read.
 These are the extremely rare moments when the OED does something that is so inexplicable that you have to close the book and check the cover to make sure that it is indeed the same book that you thought.
 I have decided, without giving too much thought to the matter, to divide them into two separate categories: ‘Blatant Disregard for the Reader’s Level of Education’ and ‘What Were They Thinking?’